whitefusionhq/phaedra/README.md

 end
 ```

-Now each time you invoke the function at `/api/run-it-once`, the timestamp will never change until the next redeployment.
+Now each time you invoke the function at `/api/run-it-once`, the first timestamp will never change until the next redeployment.

+**NOTE:** When running in a Rack-based configuration (see below), Ruby's `load` method is invoked for every request to any Phaedra function.
+This means Ruby has to parse and compile the code in your function each time.
+For small functions this happens extremely quickly, but if you find yourself writing a large function and seeing some performance slowdowns, consider extracting most of the function code to additional Ruby files and use the `require_relative` technique as mentioned above.
+The Ruby code in those required files will only be compiled once and all classes/modules/etc. will be saved in memory until the next redeployment.

 ## Deployment